muntasirmoin/assignment-05-level-2-server-site/README.md

 At Wheels Wash, we pride ourselves on our commitment to customer satisfaction.
 We go the extra mile to make sure our customers leave with a smile, knowing their vehicle has been expertly serviced and cleaned.

+## Project Description

+Our mission at Wheels Wash is to provide reliable and high-quality vehicle service and wash solutions that enhance the longevity and appearance of your vehicle.
+We are dedicated to delivering services that exceed customer expectations, making us the preferred choice for vehicle owners.

+We envision Wheels Wash as a leader in the vehicle service and wash industry, recognized for our innovation, customer-centric approach, and commitment to excellence.
+Our goal is to set the standard for quality in vehicle care, helping our customers maintain their vehicles in top condition.

 ## Features:

 1. User Registration(signUp):